mdraminski/CytoMeth/README.md

 - R and Rscript
 - Java 8 or above
 - Conda - an open source package management system
-- Python
+- Python 2.x
 - wget tool

-If you are sure all of the above is working correctly (*R*,  *conda*, *Java*) on your system you can skip the next section and go to the section CytoMeth installation.
+If you are sure all of the above is working correctly (*R*,  *conda*, *Java*, *python 2.x*) on your system you can skip the next section and go to the section CytoMeth installation.

 ## Preparation of the Environment
 Check if there is R installed on your machine.
 Type in the console window: